 Medical Imaging Center of Southern California provides a full spectrum of CT studies, including:

-CT Scan of Brain, Head, Neck and Sinuses
+CT Scan of Brain, Head, Neck, Sinuses, Cervical, Thoracic and Lumbar spine

 This scan detects high-risk abnormalities and hidden diseases including lung cancer, kidney tumors, liver tumors, and abnormalities of the prostate, ovaries, uterus, adrenal gland, spleen, and gallbladder.
 Abnormalities in the back, including disc disease and abnormalities in the bones, can also be detected.